-Link's vision for eco-towns is for well-located exemplar developments which apply the highest environmental standards and combine the adequate provision of well designed, appropriately timed and sufficiently funded green infrastructure, with the protection, restoration and maintenance of all existing designated and undesignated wildlife sites.
+Link welcomes the opportunity to comment on this important consultation.
+Our vision for eco-towns is for well-located exemplar developments which apply the highest environmental standards and combine the adequate provision of well designed, appropriately timed and sufficiently funded green infrastructure, with the protection, restoration and maintenance of all existing designated and undesignated wildlife sites.